 The stadium was originally built to host international cricket matches, including the first ever One Day International match in 1981, but it later became a regular venue for India’s domestic cricket season after a nearby stadium was constructed in 1982.
 Sardar Vallabhbhai Patel Stadium is open to the public and has become an important recreational hub for the local community, who use it for recreation and as an event space for local schools.
 The stadium has become a unique resource for quality open space in a country where urban encroachment is increasing every day.

 Although it is situated in the heart of the city and is used daily by a large number of people, the stadium has suffered significant physical degradation as a result of decades of poor maintenance and lack of funding.
 Recognition as a cultural heritage site would ensure its protection and prevent potential loss.

 The Sardar Vallabhbhai Patel Stadium was included on the 2020 World Monuments Watch to draw attention to the complex challenges of preserving not only an iconic twentieth-century modern structure, but an emblematic public space for the people of Ahmedabad.
-WMF seeks to encourage a conservation management plan that includes the communities who support and benefit from the building.
+Inclusion on the watch also sought to encourage a conservation management plan including the communities who support and benefit from the building.

 In July 2020, the Getty Foundation announced that Patel Stadium was one of 13 significant twentieth-century buildings that would receive a total of $2.2 million in Keeping It Modern grants.
 With Getty support, WMF specialists from both the U.S. and India are collaborating with a team of local experts to create a detailed plan to conserve the site and enhance its value as a green space for the local community to enjoy.